42ways/folder-visualizer/README.md

 Optional infomation like number or size of files in the folder can be included by using command line options of the script.

-`volder-visualizer -h` prints explanatory text for all options.
+`folder-visualizer -h` prints explanatory text for all options.